vyorkin/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/create-kitties.md

 ### 1. Create the Kitty struct

-#### Understanding what information to include
+#### A. Understanding what information to include

 Structs are a useful tool to help carry information that corresponds to the same object.
 For our purposes, instead of using separate storage items for each of our Kitty traits, we can store this information in a single struct.
 This comes in handy when trying to optimize for storage reads and writes.
 Let's first go over what information a single Kitty carries:

-- `id`: a unique hash to identify each Kitty
+- `id`: a unique hash to identify each Kitty.
 - `dna`: the hash used to identify the DNA of a Kitty, which corresponds to its unique features.
 DNA is also used to breed new Kitties and to keep track of different Kitty generations.
-- `price`: this is a balance that corresponds to the amount needed to buy a Kitty and determined by its owner
+- `price`: this is a balance that corresponds to the amount needed to buy a Kitty and determined by its owner.
 - `gender`: an enum that can be either `Male` or `Female`.

-:::note
-You could ofcourse add whichever additional pieces of information you want to your Kitty struct.
+:::note You could ofcourse add whichever additional pieces of information you want to your Kitty struct.
 In this tutorial, we're going to keep things simple.
 :::

-#### Writing out the struct
+#### B. Writing out the struct
 Now that we know what to include in our Kitty struct, let's recap the basics of declaring a struct.
 Any struct has the following format: